Learn to write an information extraction NLP pipeline using spaCy’s Matcher. It will extract dividend information from news headlines and articles.

 The pattern is defined as a list of dictionaries, where each dictionary represents one token.
 For our “hello world” matcher we define the pattern as:

-Here, the `LOWER’ and `IS_PUNCT` keys correspond to token attributes. `LOWER` is the lowercase form of the token text and `IS_PUNCT` is a flag for punctuations.
+Here, the `LOWER’ and `IS_PUNCT` keys correspond to token attributes. `LOWER` matches for the lowercase form of the token text and `IS_PUNCT` is a flag for punctuations.

 The `OP` key is a quantifier.
 Quantifiers enable us to define sequences of tokens to be matched.
-For example, one or more punctuation marks, or specify optional tokens.
-We use it to match for one or more punctuations.
+For example, one or more punctuation marks, or specify optional tokens with `?`.
+We use it here to match for one or more punctuations.

 When a matcher object is called on a Doc, it returns a list of (match_id, start, end) tuples.

-For instance, if we wanted to match for the different forms of a verb like run, we could do so using the `
+For instance, if we wanted to match for the different forms of a verb like run, we could do so using the `LEMMA` attribute.

 Instead of just mapping token patterns to a single value, we can also map them to a dictionary of properties.
 For example, we can match the value of a lemma to a list of values, or match tokens of a specific length.

 Even with all these nifty attributes, sometimes, working on the token level is not enough.
-Matching for spelling variations is an obvious example, for these cases, the `
+Matching for spelling variations is an obvious example, for these cases, the `REGEX` operator enables us to use regular expressions inside the Matcher.

 The matcher will work well if there’s a finite number of examples we want to find in the text.
 Or if there’s a very obvious, structure pattern that we can express with token rules or RegEx.
 It is a good choice for things like dates, URLs, phone numbers, or city names.